Smaland Hound: History

 The breed has existed in Sweden since the 16th century.
 The name originated from the breed's links with Småland in southern Sweden.
 During the time of the Swedish Empire a number of wars were fought, with soldiers returning to their native country bringing a variety of hound breeds with them.
 These hounds were bred with local spitz type dogs, and the offspring became the foundation stock of the modern Smålandsstövare.

-Farmers in Sweden preferred an all around hunting dog as they could often only afford to feed a single hunting dog, and so the breed became adept at hunting a number of quarry including hares, squirrels and foxes as well as birds and larger game such as moose.
+Farmers in Sweden preferred an all around hunting dog as they could often only afford to feed a single hunting dog, and so the breed became adept at hunting a number of quarry including hares, squirrels and foxes as well as birds and larger game such as elk.
 During this initial period the Smålandsstövare came in a variety of colors, sizes and lengths of tail with selective breeding not being put into practice until the 19th century.
 At the first dog show held in Sweden, in 1889, 444 dogs were entered, of which 189 were hound type dogs, including a number of Smålandsstövares.
 In the early 20th century, breeders worked to restore the breed to the old type, with a naturally occurring short tail.

 The breed was first recognized by the Swedish Kennel Club in 1921, the same year that the first breed standard was drawn up.
 The first of the breed to be registered was Skoj av Myren 789 V, owned by Mary Stephens from the Torne valley.
 At the time of the first standard, both long and short tails were allowed under the regulations.
 Baron Frederik von Essen is responsible for breeding short tailed Smålandsstövares, which was to become a trait of the entire breed after they were initially developed in Jönköping County.
 The most recent standard was drawn up in 1952, around the same time as other dogs of a similar type were used to inject new blood into the breed.
 This was the most recent time that dogs with an unknown background were allowed to be registered as a Smålandsstövare.
 Currently on average around sixty puppies a year are registered with the Swedish Kennel Club, and the breed is therefore considered rare.
 They are not normally seen outside of Sweden.

 Outside of Sweden, it is recognized by the American Rare Breed Association, Continental Kennel Club, and the Fédération Cynologique Internationale.
 The United Kennel Club recognized the breed as the Smaland Hound in 2006.